BOLIVIA

 spot

-A vast expanse of salt land surrounded by the Andes Mountains.
-Due to its minimal elevation differences, the lake transforms into a mirror-like surface during the rainy season, allowing for extraordinary photographs and attracting tourists from around the world.
-The scenery varies depending on the time of your visit.
+A vast salt plain surrounded by the Andes Mountains.
+Because there is little elevation difference, the lake turns into a mirror during the rainy season, allowing for unique photo opportunities that attract tourists from all over the world.
+Depending on the time of your visit, you can encounter different landscapes.

 Show more